Birmingham Comedy Festival

 Birmingham Comedy Festival is an annual arts festival in the city of Birmingham.
-The festival takes place throughout the city for 10 days during October.
+The festival traditionally takes place throughout the city for 10 days during October.
 While primarily focused on stand-up comedy, it also includes films, theatre, cabaret, visual arts, spoken word, music, dance.

 History

-Birmingham Comedy Festival has been drawing attention to the city's vibrant (and often unsung) comedy scene since 2001 when the debut festival hit the road running thanks to appearances from Peter Kay and Sean Lock.
+Birmingham Comedy Festival has been drawing attention to the city's vibrant (and often unsung) comedy scene since 2001 when the debut festival hit the road running thanks to appearances from Peter Kay, Sean Lock and Jon Ronson, as well as Sandi Toksvig and a play directed by Kathy Burke.
 Since then, the festival has grown into one of the largest independent arts festivals in the region.

 BBC Birmingham reported that 86,000 people attended the festival in 2009 - the same year Michael McIntyre headlined with a run of shows at the city's National Indoor Arena.

 Over the years the festival has attracted some of the biggest names in comedy, including Lenny Henry, Michael McIntyre, Lee Evans, Peter Kay, Jimmy Carr, and Sarah Millican.

-Acts from the city and surrounding area are a key focus for the festival, with repeat appearances from such local comics as Joe Lycett, Janice Connolly aka Mrs Barbara Nice, Jo Enright, James Cook, Josh Pugh, Gareth Berliner, Andy White, and others.
+Acts from the city and surrounding area are a key focus for the festival, with appearances from such local comics as Joe Lycett, Lenny Henry, Janice Connolly aka Mrs Barbara Nice, Jo Enright, James Cook, Josh Pugh, Jasper Carrott, Eric Rushton, Lindsey Santoro, Hasan Al-Habib and others.

 Key venues include The Glee Club, Birmingham Town Hall, Symphony Hall, Birmingham, mac (Birmingham), Old Rep, Old Joint Stock Theatre, Cherry Reds, The Victoria pub, The Electric, Birmingham and comedy clubs around the city.

 Regular events include the Birmingham Comedy Festival Breaking Talent Award and the Birmingham Comedy Festival Free Half-Dayers, introduced in 2015 and running across two venues in John Bright Street.

 In 2019, the festival won What's On Readers' Awards, for Best Midlands Arts/ Cultural Festival 2019 (covering West Midlands county, Warwickshire, Shropshire, Staffordshire, and Worcestershire) and Best Birmingham Arts Festival 2019.
 The festival retained both awards in 2020.

 Responding to the pandemic, the festival shifted its emphasis to online activities for 2020 with a programme that consisted of "a series of unique interventions and excursions".
 These included various streamed shows, a radio series, and podcasts.
 Participants included musician Dan Whitehouse, who created a new soundtrack to Charlie Chaplin's The Vagabond (1916 film), The Nightingales, Laura Lexx, and acclaimed Birmingham street artist Foka Wolf.